redhat-developer-adoption-emea/cloud-native-guides/prometheus-operator.md

 ![Prometheus Operator Architecture]({% image_path prometheus-operator-architecture.png %}){:width="740px"}

-#### Preprequisites
+#### Prerequisites

 In order to follow this lab you'll need:

-* A u ser who has been granted the `cluster-admin` role
+* Have an OpenShift cluster to play with
-* Create a project to install Prometheus
+* A user who has been granted the `cluster-admin` role

-The next command lines show how to grant a user the `cluster-admin` role and create a project.
+The next command lines show how to grant a user the `cluster-admin` role and create a project where we'll install Prometheus.

 ~~~shell
 oc adm policy add-cluster-role-to-user cluster-admin <user_name>